threefoldtecharchive/tfchain_tft_bridge/tfchain_bridge/transfers.md

 Browse to https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftfchain.dev.threefold.io#/accounts -> Add Account -> Click on mnemonic and select `Raw Seed` -> Paste raw TF Chain seed.
 Select `Advanced creation options` -> Click `Schnorrkel (sr25519)` -> Select `Edwards (ed25519)`.
 Click `I have saved my mnemonic seed safely` and proceed.

 Browse to https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftfchain.dev.threefold.io#/extrinsics , select tftBridgeModule and extrinsic: `swap_to_stellar`.
-Provide your substrate address and amount.
+Provide your stellar target address and amount and sign it with your account holding the tft balance.
 Again, a withdrawfee of 1 TFT will be taken, so make sure you send a larger amount as 1 TFT.

 The amount withdrawn from TF Chain will be sent to your Stellar wallet.